 Faculty may require a syllabus and/or portfolio work from the course as well as a course description

 Your Math Placement Level (MPL) is indicated on your progress report and corresponds with your math preparedness.
 Your MPL is determined by the math course you took at your previous college.
-If you have not taken a college-level math course, you will be placed at MPL 2 and must take MAT120 College Mathematics (or College Mathematics with Supplelmental Algebra Workshop if you are a STEM or Business major).
+If you have not taken a college-level math course, you will be placed at MPL 2 and must take MAT120 College Mathematics or MAT121 College Mathematics with Supplemental Algebra Workshop if you are a STEM or Business major.
 General Education math courses require an MPL of at least 3.

 Business, math, engineering, and science courses all have minimum

 The math course you take depends on your major.
 Be sure to speak with an orientation advisor about the math course that is appropriate for you

-If you have questions about your MPL, please contact the Math Department.
+If you have questions about your assigned MPL, please contact the Math Department.